ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/test-document-the-code/generate-code-documentation.md

 * Ballerina programmers can place the documentation in line with the source code using the documentation syntax.
 * Ballerina type definitions, global variables, annotations, listeners, etc., can be documented using the documentation syntax.
 * Fields, parameters, return values, etc., can be marked using documentation attributes.
 * Ballerina uses a React app to render the documentation, and the data required is stored as a JSON in the `api-docs.js` file.
-The React app source code can be found in the [ballerina-dev-tools](https://github.com/ballerina-platform/ballerina-dev-tools/tree/main/docerina-ui) GitHub repo.
+The React app source code can be found in the <a href="https://github.com/ballerina-platform/ballerina-dev-tools/tree/main/docerina-ui" target="_blank">`ballerina-dev-tools`</a> GitHub repo.
 Developers are welcome to customize and try out themes and styles in the React app.

 ## Write Ballerina documentation